nvda-es/devguides_translation/original_docs/guideLines.md

 ## Documentation and key bindings ##

 1. If you are adding new keyboard commands as part of your add-on, be sure to consult NVDA Command Quick Reference and other community supported add-on commands before assigning a new command.
-2. For NvDA 2013.3 or later: If you wish to categorize your keyboard bindings (for easier identification so the user can change it), either assign the same category as NVDA script categories (if your add-on enhances some parts of NVDA such as adding a shortcut to a preferences dialog) or create new categories if needed (if the add-on provides other features such as support for advanced features of a program).
+2. For NVDA 2013.3 or later: If you wish to categorize your keyboard bindings (for easier identification so the user can change it), either assign the same category as NVDA script categories (if your add-on enhances some parts of NVDA such as adding a shortcut to a preferences dialog) or create new categories if needed (if the add-on provides other features such as support for advanced features of a program).
 3. Please provide a readme.md file listing changes between versions, shortcut keys (if any) and usage notes and other information, see one of the other git repos for examples.
 4. Files addon/doc/*/readme.md should not be translated by hand and committed to the repository, but should be generated and committed from the translation system.
 5. If you translate an addon to your language and commit to git, please inform your nvda translation maintainer for your language so that work is not duplicated, in any case it is better to keep translations on the translation system.